-Rubrik was founded in 2014 so it is pretty new in a data protection market.
+Rubrik has founded in 2014 so it is pretty new in a data protection market.
 This agent-less solution is based on appliances (virtual or physical, a scale-out architecture on Rubrik Atlas file system with flash disks for cache tier) that can be used to protect (snapshots are taken consistently) not only VMware VMs but also Hyper-V (recently GA) or Nutanix AVH, physical or virtual MS SQL or Oracle databases.
 Data is deduplicated and compressed and then easily searched/analyzed or instant recovered.

-One of really nice feature is - no typical backup jobs.
+One of a really nice feature is - no typical backup jobs.
 We define SLA domain (RPO for applications) and time/retention when snapshots are taken and kept.
 There are some pre-configured SLA policies based on industry standards.

 During CFD2, Rubrik presented some interesting features: